railslove/rcvr-app/README.md

 BUILD_VARIANT=care npm run dev
 ```

-### Updating supported browsers

-After you updated the `.browserslistrc` you need to run `npm run supportedBrowsers` to update the
-regular expression the app is using to figure out if a browser is supported.

 ## License

 **rcvr.app** is open-source and free software released under the [GNU AGPL](https://github.com/railslove/rcvr-app/blob/master/LICENSE) (GNU Affero General Public License v3.0).
 We, [Railslove GmbH](https://railslove.com/), are committed to ensuring that it will remain a free and open-source project.